heseltime/cg-lab-2021-project-dreamscaperzzz/README.md

 ### Explanation

 This `README.md` needs to be pushed to Github for each of the 3 delivery dates.
 For every submission change/extend the corresponding sections by replacing the *TODO* markers.
 Make sure that you push everything to your Github repository before the respective deadlines.
-For more details, see the Moodle page.
+For more details, see the Moodle page

 ## Concept submission due on 26.03.2021